Advanced Tactical Fighter: Demonstration and validation

 With the ATF system specification, the SPO had set the technical requirements without specifying the "how"; this was meant to give the contractor teams flexibility in developing the requisite technologies and offer competing methods.
 Furthermore, the SPO was also open to adjusting requirements if necessary.
 Both the Lockheed and Northrop teams conducted performance and cost trade studies and presented them in system requirement reviews (SRRs) with the SPO periodically during Dem/Val.
 This enabled the SPO to adjust ATF requirements and delete those that were significant weight and cost drivers while having marginal operational value.
 For instance, the number of internal missiles (represented by the AIM-120A) was reduced from eight to six to reduce weight and cost.
 (Note: A clipped-fin variant of the AMRAAM, the AIM-120C, was eventually developed to increase the F-22's internal missile load back to eight.)
 Because of the added weight for thrust vectoring/reversing nozzles and related systems on the F-15 STOL/MTD research aircraft, the SPO changed the runway length requirement to 3000 ft and removed the thrust reverser requirement in late 1987.
 The ejection seat requirement was downgraded from a fresh design to the existing McDonnell Douglas ACES II.
 However, both contractor teams still found the 50000 lb takeoff gross weight goal unachievable, so this was increased to 60000 lb, resulting in engine thrust requirement increasing from 30000 lbf class to 35000 lbf class.
-Furthermore, Dem/Val would be extended several times to better mature technologies and reduce near-term budgets.
+Furthermore, Dem/Val would be extended several times to better mature technologies and reduce near-term budget, and projected ATF service entry continued to risk slipping to the late 1990s.

 The Boeing 757 used for testing the Lockheed team's avionics and later modified into the Flying Test Bed during full-scale development.